VickyGe22/CodeInsight-SaaS/README.md

 # Diploma Project: CodeInsight

-CodeInsight is a Next. js-based project that aims to help instructors upload and discuss suboptimal code samples.
+CodeInsight is a Next.js based project that aims to help instructors upload and discuss suboptimal code samples.

 ## Project Introduction